solita/ansible-role-solita.jenkins/doc/solita.jenkins.rst

 Jobs and Views
 --------------

 You can define jobs and views with a `Job DSL`_ script.
 The role expects your Job DSL scripts to be stored in files ending with ``.groovy`` in the ``jobs`` directory next to your playbook.
+If you want to use `Ansible variables`_ in your script, you can turn the script file into a `Jinja2 template`_ by changing its filename to end with ``.groovy.j2``.

 To change the Job DSL script directory, set the variable ``solita_jenkins_jobs_dir``.